minghan/cheatsheet/tricks.md

     hello world
     EOF

-Vim: Delete up to character
+Vim: Up to character

-    df[char]    # Delete up to and including character dt[char]    # Delete up to and excluding character ct[char]    # Change up to and excluding character
+    df[char]    # Delete up to and including character dt[char]    # Delete up to and excluding character ct[char]    # Change up to and excluding character yt[char]    # Yank up to and excluding character